 About the President’s Committee on the Arts and the Humanities

 Created in 1982 under President Reagan, the President’s Committee on the Arts and the Humanities (PCAH) is an advisory committee to the White House on cultural issues.
-Under the chairmanship of First Lady Michelle Obama, PCAH works on behalf of the Administration and with federal cultural agencies to build public-private partnerships that address important policy questions in the arts and humanities.
+Under the chairmanship of the First Lady of the United States, PCAH works on behalf of the Administration and with federal cultural agencies to build public-private partnerships that address important policy questions in the arts and humanities.
 Its core areas of focus are arts and humanities education, cultural exchange, and the creative economy.
 Among its decades of work, the President’s Committee on the Arts and the Humanities published the landmark report Reinvesting in Arts Education: Winning America’s Future Through Creative Schools in 2011.
 It was the first federal report in more than a decade to survey the challenges and opportunities in providing arts education to the nation’s children.
 This report summarized over ten years of research, illustrating the benefits of arts education on academic achievement and student engagement, and highlighting the “equity gap” of unequal access to arts education programs in high-poverty schools.
 Turnaround Arts was developed out of the findings and recommendations of this report.